-For all RCS IMS traffic the following applies:
+For all RCS IMS traffic, the following applies:

-- For a device enabled for VoLTE: LTE QCI (QoS class identifier) 8 and 9 shall be supported so that either may be used for MSRP traffic. - For a device using the IMS APN for RCS (see section 2.8.1.4): LTE QCI (QoS class identifier) 8 and 9 shall be supported so that either may be used for MSRP traffic. - For other devices: no requirements.
+- For a device enabled for Multimedia Telephony: - 5QI 8 and 9 shall be supported so that either may be used for MSRP traffic. - QCI (QoS class identifier) 8 and 9 shall be supported so that either may be used for MSRP traffic. - For a device using the IMS APN for RCS (see section 2.8.1.4): - QCI (QoS class identifier) 8 and 9 shall be supported so that either may be used for MSRP traffic. - 5QI 8 and 9 shall be supported so that either may be used for MSRP traffic. - For other devices: no requirements.